 Emergency Food Supplies

-If a natural or man-made disaster strikes your community, you might not have access to food, water, and electricity for some time.
-It’s important to take steps now to store emergency food so that you will be prepared if something happens.
+If a disaster strikes your community, you may not be able to get food, water, or electricity for several days.
+Take steps now to stock up on long-lasting foods that don't spoil, so that you will be prepared if something happens.

 - Make sure you have a manual can opener and disposable utensils.